hayrettin-code/YZV-104E/loops-and-functions/README.md

 * `diamond_pattern.c`: Draws complex diamond shapes using specialized pyramid-building functions.
 * `fibonacci_series.c`: Computes and prints the Fibonacci sequence using recursive function logic.
 * `recursive_power.c`: Performs exponential calculations using a recursive algorithm.
+* `armstrong.c`: Calculates and displays Armstrong numbers up to a given limit using nested loops and digit-extraction logic[cite: 20].
+* `prime.c`: Evaluates prime numbers, computes the nth prime, and identifies the index of a given prime using boolean logic and loops[cite: 26].

 ## 🛠️ Technologies Used
 * **Language:** C (ISO/IEC 9899 standard)